2007: Exploring the Inner Space of the Celebes Sea Explorers

 University of California, Los Angeles

-Ms. Hamner earned a Bachelor of Arts degree in Zoology and a Master of Science degree in Marine Ecology at the University of California, Davis.
-She and her husband, William Hamner, have been a research team since 1972, with a primary research interest in behavior of marine animals, using SCUBA, research submersibles, and ROVs.
-Ms. Hamner studies marine animals with her husband and helps to direct the COSEE-West program, funded by the National Science Foundation to provide information about current ocean research to the public, K-12 educators and students.
+Ms. Hamner earned a BA in zoology and an MS in marine ecology at the University of California - Davis.
+She and her husband, William Hamner, have been a research team since 1972, with a primary research interest in behavior of marine animals, using scuba, research submersibles, and remotely operated vehicles.
+Ms. Hamner studies marine animals with her husband and helps to direct the Centers for Ocean Sciences Education Excellence (COSEE)-West program, funded by the National Science Foundation to provide information about current ocean research to the public and K-12 educators and students.
 She gives marine science presentations to teachers and students, and helps K-12 educators incorporate ocean sciences into classroom curriculum.

 William HamnerWilliam Hamner